mesa-summer-school-2023/mesa-school-bugnet/docs/minilab2.rst

 In the mixing panel of ``PGstar``, you should also be able to see the predicted viscosity (or diffusion coefficient) for each of the six processes.
 However, because we set ``am_D_mix_factor = 0`` in ``&controls``, we only study the effect of AM transport and not on the transport of chemical elements.

-Run GYRE again at the same age (again, remember to provide a different name for the summary file), and compare the pulsations.
+Run GYRE again at the same age (again, remember to provide a different name for the summary file!), and compare the pulsations.
+Upload also this summary file to `MESA explorer <https://billwolf.space/mesa-explorer/>`__ and toggle between the two.
 Could asteroseismology possibly distinguish between these two cases?